- What this page is about

 - you are a frontier worker.

-- you have retained your worker/self-employed/frontier worker status while being temporarily unable to work due to sickness or unemployment etc: see EEA workers and self-employed people.
+- you have retained worker/self-employed/frontier worker status due to sickness or unemployment etc: see EEA workers and self-employed people.

 - in certain circumstances, you are studying or you are self-sufficient, provided also that you are habitually resident: see Other EEA nationals.